 There is no one-size-fits-all answer to this question, as the best free budget app will vary depending on your personal needs and preferences.

 However, some more popular free budgeting apps include Mint, Goodbudget, and Pocket Guardian.
 So it depends on what you are looking for in a budgeting app.
 If you are looking for an app that helps you track your spending habits over time so that you can make better financial decisions, then Mint or Goodbudget would be good options.

 If you are looking for an app with more features, such as investment tracking or retirement planning, then Empower would be a better option.
-And finally, if you are looking for an easy, fun way to keep track of your expenses without any bells and whistles, then Cleo might be what you are looking for!
+And finally, if you are looking for an easy, fun way to keep track of your expenses without any bells and whistles, then Cleo might be what you are looking for.

 What is the Best Simple Budget App?

 The best simple budget app depends on you.
 However, according to app store reviews for some of the more popular budget apps, YNAB, Mint, and Pocket Guardian seem to be good options if you are looking for easy-to-use and don't require any setup.

 Budgeting apps are a great way to help manage your finances and keep track of where your money is going.
 Many different budgeting apps are available, so it's important to find one that fits your needs.